 Rationale: Residential staff must have the ability to respond to situations, including emergencies, which threaten the well-being of a student(s), others, or University property.
-This policy enables the hall's professional, custodial, and maintenance staffs to complete their responsibilities as well.
+This policy enables the hall's professional, custodial, and maintenance staff to complete their responsibilities as well.
+Students are not permitted to enter residents' rooms without the resident of that unit present.